rmavis/ScrollMonitor/readme.md

 ```

 During initialization, the functions that check distances and
 position are set as state variables.
-This is in to minimize the
+This is in effort to minimize
-number of checks that must be made each time the scroll event is
+the number of checks that must be made each time the scroll event is
 fired, which can come frequently.

 Because those checks are set during initialization, a change in